 As I have mentioned many times in the past, I am an ER nurse, so I see things before most people do.
 Maybe even a year before others might notice symptoms.
 Also, I have witnessed the pain that elderly couples go through when their spouse nears the end of Life.

 So Many Go Through It

-I watched my mom go through the pain of watching the love of her Life pass away from pneumonia when he had Parkinson’s.
+I watched my mom go through the pain of watching the love of her life pass away from pneumonia when he had Parkinson’s.
 He was not my birth father but more of a dad to me than I had ever known.

 I sat with him while she slept because the demands of the care he required were too high.
 My mom was an incredible person.
-She loved this man with all of her heart and in death as in Life, she wanted him to have the best.
+She loved this man with all of her heart, and in death as in life, she wanted him to have the best.

 She is an example to all of us going through the times that we know are inevitable.
 She cooked for him, cleaned for him, and cared for him.
 She did what was expected of her even when he had no idea what was happening.

 Is it love that gives us this incredible desire to make sure the ones we have vowed our lives to get the care they deserve?
-Or is a sense of duty?
+Or is it a sense of duty?

 For some, it is love, and for others, it is a duty.
 Not all couples have an undying love that goes to the grave with their spouse.
-Everyone handles Life differently.
+Everyone handles life differently.